alamshafil/pictella/README.md

 ## 📄 License

-PhotoMagic AI is released under the MIT License.
+Pictella is released under the MIT License.

 ## 🛍️ Official Paid Version

-If you’d like to support the development of **PhotoMagic AI**, you can purchase the official version on the App Store.
+If you’d like to support the development of **Pictella**, you can purchase the official version on the App Store.

 - 💙 **Same core features** as the open-source version.
 - ✅ Includes updates, optimizations, and priority bug fixes.